Ever wondered how the world’s best employers become…well, the best?

 Onboarding software takes care of the onerous, repetitive tasks, freeing up time and facilitating moments that allow your team members, managers and new hires to build meaningful, human connections.

 Onboarding isn’t over once you’ve ticked off the induction checklist, and have sat the employee down at their desk for the first time.
 On the contrary, onboarding should go for a minimum of six months past Day One, and sometimes even longer.

 Onboarding software ensures communications with the new hire continues, even as they start to settle into their role.
 It can also remind managers to undertake tasks that are often forgotten, like regular one-on-one meetings, 30-day check-ins, and probationary review sessions.

 Crafting employee experiences that WOW

 Onboarding should be experience-driven, so that employees feel not only engaged but also supported, appreciated, respected, and valued.
 Employees should receive a memorable experience on both Day One and beyond that will cause them to feel all fluttery inside and ultimately turn them into a passionate advocate for your organization.

-Both Canva and Eventbrite applied Enboarder, our best-in-class employee onboarding software, for truly transformational results to their onboarding programs.
+Each of these companies applied Enboarder, our best-in-class employee onboarding software, for truly transformational results to their onboarding programs.
 They each received outstanding boosts to key metrics such as employee engagement and retention, and generally just made everyone who arrived new to their organization feel more than a little bit special.

 Do you want to create an employee onboarding program that matches the likes of these world-class employers?
 Book a demo of our employee onboarding software today to see how your onboarding can be transformed from mediocre to amazing in a very short space of time.
 (Do you really need any more convincing?)